plandes/util/doc/introspect-cli.md

 The framework supports this and non-cyclical two way references: from the application context to the user configuration and vice versa.

-The framework implements this with the [ConfigurationImporter] class, which is just a data class with a method to load the configuration and add it to the application context.
+The framework implements this user configuration injection with the [ConfigurationImporter] class, which is just a data class with a method to load the configuration and add it to the application context.
 It is configured as a *first pass* class, which means it is run before the application.

 ### Two Pass Command Line Parser

+Generally speaking, there are many first pass actions that prepare for one of many second pass actions indicated by the user using the *action*'s mnemonic.
 The framework parses the command line parameters given by the user in two
 passes: